soundpress/RulesOfNYC/docs/c19/index.rst

 Access-a-Ride.
 "Access-a-Ride" is the service name of the City-sponsored program to provide transportation to eligible persons.

 Advance-reservation trip.
-"Advance-reservation trip," means a one-way trip for which a reservation shall have been made in accordance with 34 RCNY § 5-03(b) hereof.
+"Advance-reservation trip," means a one-way trip for which a reservation shall have been made in accordance with 34 RCNY § 5-03(b).

 Carrier.
 "Carrier" means a company that has contracted with the City to provide Access-a-Ride transportation to eligible persons in a borough of the City.